JinyuanSun/elmsuite/README.md

 export BIOLM_API_KEY="your-biolm-api-key"
 ```

+## Basic Usage

+### Get embeddings for protein sequences

-Use the python client to compute protein sequnece embeddings.
+1. Use the python client to compute protein sequnece embeddings.
 ```python
 import elmsuite as elm
 import numpy as np